text and graphics by Richard Schumacher

 Model Railroad Signals

-Color light (one lamp per color, usually arranged in a vertical line with red on the bottom) and searchlight (single lense which changes color) signals are the easiest and most inexpensive to model.
+Color light (one lamp per color, arranged in a vertical line with red at the bottom), Type “G” (one lamp per color, arranged as a triangle with red at the bottom), and searchlight (a single lense which changes color) signals are the easiest and most inexpensive to model.
 Fortunately, they are also the most popular types with real railroads too.

 If you decide to model color light signals, you need to decide if you prefer the scale look, non-fading color, and prototypical directionality provided by LEDs, or you want to light up the rails with light bulbs.
-There is no question that GOW bulb signals are impressive for visitors, but they are much more expensive to install than LED signals because the circuits have more parts and since the bulbs get warm, you must use brass or cast metal signals instead of plastic.
+There is no question that grain-of-wheat (GOW) miniature bulb signals are impressively bright for visitors, but they are much more expensive to install than LED signals because the circuits have more parts and since the bulbs get warm, you must use brass or cast metal signals instead of plastic to preventing melting.

 If you decide to use GOW light bulb color light signals, NJ International makes beautiful brass units.
 Walthers GOW dwarf signals make a nice companion.